Theraflu Vapor Stick

 What is Theraflu Vapor Stick?

-Theraflu Vapor Stick (for the skin) is a combination medicine used to relieve minor muscle or joint pain.
-Theraflu Vapor Stick may also be used as a chest rub to soothe chest congestion and relieve cough caused by the flu or common cold.
+Theraflu Vapor Stick (for the skin) is a combination product that is used to relieve itching, minor muscle, or joint pain.
+This product may also be used as a chest rub to soothe symptoms associated with the common cold.

 Theraflu Vapor Stick may also be used for purposes not listed in this medication guide.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Theraflu Vapor Stick may cause serious side effects.
 Stop using Theraflu Vapor Stick and call your doctor at once if you have: